Block on Trump's Asylum Ban Upheld by Supreme Court

 Many work-related illnesses and injuries are covered by workers' compensation benefits, which cover medical care and a portion of lost wages.

-However, diseases that quickly spread, like colds and influenza, are often not covered by workers' comp benefits, because it can be challenging to prove that you contracted the illness while on the job.
+However, diseases that easily spread, like colds and influenza, are often not covered by workers' comp benefits, because it can be difficult to prove that you contracted the illness while on the job.

 And now comes COVID-19.
 With untraceable community spread happening across the country, it can be difficult to pin down exactly where a grocery worker contracted the disease.
 Common sense may lead you to believe that a nurse or bus driver contracting COVID-19 happened because of their work.
 But the case is not as clear cut as a coal miner developing black lung, for example.

 Arkansas currently extends workers' comp benefits to all workers who contract COVID-19, but it does not grant a presumption of coverage.
 That means workers still have to prove that their diagnosis is linked to their work.
-For workers who live somewhere without extensive contact tracing or testing, this won't be easy to prove.
+For workers who live somewhere without extensive contact tracing or testing, this will be difficult to prove.

 Wyoming law now covers all workers whose jobs qualify them for workers' compensation benefits, while granting a presumption of coverage.